 In addition to changes in the hiring environment, students' attitudes toward employment are also changing.
 The competition for talent is also becoming more intense.
-As part of our efforts to make our company more appealing to students, we have introduced a "course-based hiring" system which puts a limit to some extent on the jobs made available at the time of their initial assignment.
+As part of our efforts to make our company more appealing to students, we have introduced a "course-based hiring" system which puts a limit to some extent on the jobs made available at the time of their channels, reviewing our recruitment processes, and streamlining our onboarding program.
+In doing so, we are working hard to prevent situations where new hires end up being unsuitable for the role in question, to provide support so as to ensure that new hires quickly become acclimatized to their role, and to ensure their retention.

+initial assignment.
 Limiting the types of jobs to which we assign new hires serves to enhance the clarity of their career paths.
 We do this to make it easier to provide the employee with an image of what their individual growth could look like.
 We will also be promoting the acquisition of talented people with diverse sets of ideas.

-Material issues "Strengthening human capital and organizational execution abilities"
+Indicators and Targets (Material issues) "Strengthening human capital and organizational execution abilities"

-Indicator Re sult Target ★: Sustainability Indicator FY2021 FY2022 FY2023 FY2025 FY2030 Furukawa Electric Ratio of mid-career hires2 in total new hires1 36% 45.7% 30%3 30%3
+Indicator Res sult Target ★: Sustainability Indicator FY2021 FY2022 FY2023 FY2025 FY2030 Furukawa Electric ★ Ratio of mid-career hires ^{2} in total new hires ^{1} 36% 45.7% 30%3 30%3

-1. New hires represent new graduates and mid-career hires, covering management, career-track, and clerical positions
+1. New hires represent new graduates and mid-career hires, covering management, career-track, and clerical positions.